 Supporting Rural Scotland

-Scotland’s budget underlines the Scottish Government’s commitment to rural and island communities and businesses.
+Last week the Scottish Government announced details of its budget programme for 2022-23 which underlines their commitment to rural and island communities and businesses.

 The funding also supports the critical transformation of agricultural and marine economies to meet the 2045 emissions reductions targets, and reinforces action to reverse biodiversity loss, restore nature and protect our future.